 Embarrassed, apologized and I left.

-I learnt my lesson – make sure beforehand, the nitty gritty of the apartment. (exact floor, any problems with the door, windows etc)
+I learned my lesson – make sure beforehand, the nitty-gritty of the apartment. (exact floor, any problems with the door, windows, etc)

 Also, let the host know if you are running late!
 And know the house rules; whether it be taking the garbage out, or coming home before midnight!
 Better know what you are getting into than complaining later.